 All score techniques are based on constraints.
-Such a constraint can be a simple pattern (such as Maximize the apple harvest in the solution) or a more complex pattern.
-A positive constraint is a constraint you're trying to maximize.
-A negative constraint is a constraint you're trying to minimize.
+A constraint can be a simple pattern (such as Maximize the apple harvest in the solution) or a more complex pattern.
+A positive constraint is a constraint you want to maximize.
+A negative constraint is a constraint you want to minimize.